xandermacha/TechCatalyst_DE_2025_pub/Activities/Week 4/SQL/Mini Project Yellow Taxi/Yellow_Taxi.md

 Due to the security constraints, you will need to create a new view for Finance that they can access for their own reprint needs with such restrictions.

-* Give the VIEW a unique name so Finance know this is the one to use.
+* Give the VIEW a unique and meaningful name so Finance knows this is the one to use.
+* Give the columns a business friendly and meaningful names

-## TASK 6
+## TASK 6 (Group)

+> [!Note]
+>
+> This data engineering project was sponsored by the executive leadership to create datasets business can use for their analysis.
+You did a great job completing the pipeline and transform the data, and create the views that the business can access.
+Now, the executive leadership asked for a briefing from your team, think of it as a status session, as part of the project closure.
+They want to know how things went, is the data ready for use, ..etc.

+> [!TIP]
+>
-* Create 2-3 slide presentation for your team
+> * Create 2-3 slide presentation for your team
-  * One slide described your process (What you did, how you didi it ..etc) so **business** can appreciate your effort and all the trouble you went through to ensure data is validated.
+>   * One slide described your process (What you did, how you didi it ..etc) so **business leadership** can appreciate your effort and all the trouble you went through to ensure data is validated, migrated, and prepared for analyst to use.
+>     * You can add a flow diagram or architecture diagram (optional)
-  * Another 1-2 slides, summarize your findings regarding the Yellow Taxis Data.
-Any interesting insights?
+>   * Another 1-2 slides, summarize your findings regarding the Yellow Taxis Data.
+Any interesting insights about the data itself?
+>     * For example, you can discuss  data quality issues/concerns , or interesting findings you observed in regards to the data (remember, this is from a data engineer perspective)
-* Be ready to present your slides.
+> * Be ready to present your slides.
 Make sure you write your team names.